NielsMeijer234838/Quantum_cats/README.md

 BIP, High performance shrodingers cat

-link to the ultra-gambler repo: https://github.com/iamkredig/ultra-gambler the quantum branch is: https://github.com/iamkredig/ultra-gambler/tree/py-test
+link to the ultra-gambler repo: https://github.com/iamkredig/ultra-gambler the quantum branch is: https://github.com/iamkredig/ultra-gambler/tree/py-test. the quantum branch require python installed on the pc.
+Please make sure to have python and quiskit installed, as well as adjusted the path to python in the cmake

 ### Annotated beginner version